-Discerning viewers of Amazon’s alternate-history drama The Man in the High Castle may have taken notice when one of the characters made a passing reference to a German plan to drain the Mediterranean.
+Discerning viewers of Amazon’s alternate-history drama The Man in the High Castle (our review here) may have taken notice when one of the characters made a passing reference to a German plan to drain the Mediterranean.

 It sounds like just the sort of thing a megalomanic Third Reich would do, but they actually didn’t.
 The Nazis weren’t interested in the plan — but it was real.

 A German architect by the name of Herman Sörgel came up with it.
 Not a Nazi himself, the rise of Adolf Hitler in the 1920s and 30s convinced Sörgel that radical new solutions were needed to solve Europe’s problems of high unemployment and what he foresaw was an impending energy crisis.

 He first published Mittelmeer-Senkung, Sahara-Bewässerung.
 Panropaprojekt (“Lowering the Mediterranean, Irrigating the Sahara.
 Panropa Project”) in 1929.
 He expanded on his thesis in another book three years later, which introduced the name “Atlantropa”.